 Program overview

-The Bachelor of Arts - Religious Studies program at Queen's University is designed for second-degree candidates who wish to deepen their understanding of religious traditions and their impact on society.
+The Bachelor of Arts in Religious Studies at Queen's University is designed for second-degree candidates who wish to deepen their understanding of religious traditions and their impact on society.
 This program offers a comprehensive exploration of various religious beliefs, practices, and their historical contexts.
 Students will engage with critical theories and methodologies in the study of religion, preparing them for diverse career paths or further academic pursuits.
 The program emphasizes analytical thinking, cultural awareness, and ethical considerations, making it a valuable choice for those interested in the complexities of human belief systems.

-Program Structure
+Program structure

 • Program Length: 3 years